 - At the beginning of a math lesson, have a math problem ready with whiteboards and markers for students to attempt while you get organized.

 - Build math fluency daily with Math Mats.
-They each provide important spiral math review for first grade.
+They each provide an important spiral math review for first grade.
 They can be completed independently, in centers, in small groups, or as a class.

 - Complete number of the day activities and deconstruct numbers to help build number fluency.